arpitkatiyar1999/Country-Picker/README.md

     - `spaceAfterCountryPhoneCode: Dp` - Specifies spacing after the country phone code.
 Default is `6.dp`.
     - `spaceAfterCountryName: Dp` - Specifies spacing after the country name.
 Default is `6.dp`.
     - `spaceAfterCountryCode: Dp` - Specifies spacing after the country code.
 Default is `6.dp`.
+    - `showDropDownIcon: Boolean`- If true, shows the dropdown icon next to the selected country.
+Default is `true`.

   - `flagDimensions: FlagDimensions`: Sets the dimensions for the selected country flag, including the following:-
     - `width: Dp` - Width of the flag.
 Default is `28.dp`.